amethon/www/_reflections/journal.md

 But tomorrow is another day, and I know that we will be back to the thrill of exploration and discovery.
 I can't wait to see what the deep sea has in store for us next.

+As I lay in my berth last night, I couldn't help but feel a sense of disappointment when I realized that Moussaillon, the ship's cat, was not curled up at my feet as it usually is.
+I couldn't help but wonder where the little creature had gone and if it was okay.

+I knew that I shouldn't worry too much, as Moussaillon is a tough and resourceful cat, but I couldn't shake the feeling that something was amiss.
+I made a mental note to ask the crew if they had seen the cat and to make sure that it was okay.

+As I drifted off to sleep, I couldn't help but hope that Moussaillon would return to its usual spot at my feet.
+The little creature has brought so much joy and companionship to my days on the vessel, and I couldn't imagine my voyage without it.

+Here's hoping that Moussaillon is back to its usual self tomorrow.

 Until next time,

 Jules Verne